The uric acid urine test measures the level of uric acid in urine.

 Your health care provider may ask you to temporarily stop taking medicines that may affect the test results.
 Be sure to tell your provider about all the medicines you take.
 These include:

 - Nonsteroidal anti-inflammatory drugs (NSAIDs, such as ibuprofen)

 - Water pills (diuretics)

 DO NOT stop taking any medicine before talking to your provider.

 Be aware that alcoholic drinks, vitamin C, and x-ray dye can also affect test results.

-The test involves only normal urination, and there is no discomfort.
+The test involves only normal urination.
+There is no discomfort.

 Normal values range from 250 to 750 milligrams per 24 hours.

-Note: Normal value ranges may vary slightly among different laboratories.
+Normal value ranges may vary slightly among different laboratories.
+Some labs use different measurements or test different samples.
 Talk to your doctor about the meaning of your specific test results.

 Landry DW, Bazari H. Approach to the patient with renal disease.
 In: Goldman L, Schafer AI, eds.
-Cecil Medicine.
-24th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 116.
+Goldman-Cecil Medicine.
+25th ed.
+Philadelphia, PA: Elsevier Saunders; 2016:chap 114.